A Review of Deep Learning-based Approaches for Deepfake Content Detection: Deepfake Detection Methods Review

 Patel et al.~\cite{patel2022deepfake} proposed a joint spatial and temporal learning approach for deepfake detection in videos by combining a CNN model and an LSTM network to further detect the face as authentic or manipulated by generative models.
 In their study, the authors proposed a new joint dataset comprising 50\% real and 50\% fake videos collected from YouTube and the FaceForensics++ dataset.
 The method considers up to 100 video frames for further feature extraction and temporal analysis by an LSTM layer.
 At last, a detection network predicts if the video is authentic or manipulated.
 The highest accuracy (91.50\%) was attained by using 80 sequences of video frames.
 Moreover, a web interface has been designed to upload the video for the subsequent deepfake prediction.

 Kuang et al.~\cite{kuang2022dual} explored a dual-branch approach to capture inconsistencies from the sequence of video frames to detect deepfake manipulation in videos.
 The method comprises spatial and temporal branches for learning the spatial and temporal information from the input video.
 The authors used the EfficientNet-B0 to capture the feature maps from the sequence of the video frames in the spatial branch.
 Then, it is followed by a fully connected layer that predicts if the video is genuine or fake.
 At last, the method takes the average scores of all the video frames to compute the final prediction for the video.
-In the temporal branch, an EfficientNet and a Bidirectional LSTM layer are used to capture the spatial features and the temporal correlation from the sequence of optical flow frames computed from a gradient-based motion trajectory estimation.
-Optical flows regard the horizontal and vertical shifts of vector fields between pairs of video frames.
-In deepfake detection, it is important to capture the motion patterns of consecutive regions of the face.
-Finally, the spatial and temporal prediction scores are combined and passed to an SVM classifier for the final prediction of the video.
 The proposed model attained a maximum accuracy of 98.21\% in detecting forgery faces produced by deepfake methods in the FaceForensics++ dataset.
 Moreover, experiments conducted on the Celeb-DF dataset also showed that the proposed model attained the best performance against the baseline models used for comparison, providing an accuracy of 98.93\%.